Continued From Part Two: Diet and Supplements that Help You Quit Smoking.

-Mullein is also an expectorant herb; it relieves congestion and brings up excess mucous, helping to purify the lungs.
+Mullein is also an expectorant herb; it relieves congestion and brings up excess mucus, helping to purify the lungs.

 In addition to its effects on the lungs, mullein is also a gentle sedative.
 It has a calming effect and may be helpful in reducing anxiety and treating insomnia experienced when quitting smoking.

 Mullein is often used in smoking mixtures, but as more of a base because it lacks body and flavor.
-You can add mullein to other herbs which are suitable for smoking, or use it to dilute your tobacco if you are weaning yourself off of cigarettes.
+You can add dried mullein leaf to other herbs which are suitable for smoking or use it to dilute your tobacco if you are weaning yourself off of cigarettes.

 Oats (Avena sativa)